mxaiorg/mxmcp/readme.md

 This MCP (model context protocol) server is a Go project that provides access to mxHERO's multi-account email search service.

 The Model Context Protocol (MCP) is a framework designed to standardize the way models interact with various data sources and services.
-In this project, MCP is used to facilitate seamless integration to emails captured by mxHERO Mail2Cloud.
+In this project, MCP is used to facilitate seamless integration to mxHERO Mail2Cloud Advanced.
+Mail2Cloud Advanced is a high performance data service for a company's email data.
+Mail2Cloud Advanced connects to company email services and optimizes the content for fast, scalable and secure access by AI solutions.

+### Architecture
 Mail2Cloud is designed to selectively capture emails from one or more accounts.
-The selection of emails can be finely controlled by powerful filters examining almost any aspect of messages and their attachments.
+The selection of emails can be finely controlled by powerful filters examining any aspect of messages and their attachments.
+Captured emails are then optimized and stored into an isolated tenant in a vector database designed for email related searches.
+This MCP accesses the stored emails in the tenant through authenticated access credentials.

+### Advantages
+Solutions built with Mail2Cloud Advanced MCP outperforms other AI solutions with regards to email data search & knowledge recovery ([study](https://medium.com/datadriveninvestor/ai-email-retrieval-benchmark-how-purpose-built-ai-tools-outperform-generic-solutions-6fcd6d560c8f))
+* Provides secure links to original emails (safe from accidental user deletion, etc.)
+* Allows LLMs to search massive email repositories, far beyond their context window restraints.

+### Demo Accounts

+To facilitate exploration of this MCP, mxHERO provides demo accounts that are pre-loaded with thousands of emails.
+More about the demo emails can be found [here](https://mxhero.helpjuice.com/en_US/mxhero-ai/demo-account-for-ai-testing).

-For more information about mxHERO's multi-email account service, including architecture, optimizations, etc. [read here](https://mxhero.com).
+For more information see: [mxHERO Mail2Cloud Advanced](https://www.mxhero.com/advanced-ai) multi-email account service, including [architecture](https://mxhero.helpjuice.com/en_US/mxhero-ai/mxmcp#architecture-8), and optimizations.

-**Why Go for MCP deployment**
+### Why Go for MCP deployment

 Unlike Python or Javascript MCPs, Go compiles to native static binary.
 Once compiled for a target architecture (e.g., Mac ARM, Windows Intel) and installed, no additional dependencies (software) are required on the user's device.